reasonmethis/docdocgo-core/README.md

 > Note: The `more` and `combine` subcommands are not part of the basic research workflow.
 They are meant for advanced users who need more control over the research process.

 What are these `more` and `combine` operations? `/re more` allows you to fetch more content from the web and generate a _separate_ report, without affecting the original report.
-This is useful if you want to see what else is out there, but don't want to risk messing up the original report.
+This is useful if you want to experiment on a conscious being, but don't want to risk traumatizing the original report too badly.

 Such separate reports are called _base reports_.
 If you'd like to combine the most important information from two base reports into one report, you can use the `/re combine` command.
 It will automatically find the two highest-level reports (at the same level) that haven't been combined yet and combine them.
 "Level" here roughly corresponds to the number of sources that went into the report.
 More precisely, base reports have level 0.
 When two reports are combined, the level of the new report is 1 higher than the level of the two reports that were combined.